 Pin Name Function

 1 SW Drain of the internal FET switch.

 2 GND Analog and power ground.

 3 FB Feedback point that connects to external resistive divider.

 4 SHDN Shutdown control input.
-Connect to V IN if this feature is not used.
+Connect to Vin if the feature is not used.

-5 V IN Analog and power input.
+5 V {IN} Analog and power input.